-And for a brief time in the late 1950s, Frisbee flying discs and Frisbie pie tins were simultaneously flying off the shelves.
+And for a brief time in the late 1950s, Frisbee flying discs and Frisbie pie tins flew off shelves simultaneously (but not in the same stores).

 William Russell Frisbie founded the company in 1871 in Bridgeport, Conn.
 His family had long been established in New England.
 Ancestor Edward Frisbie was an original settler of the Town of Branford in New Haven Colony in 1645.

 William Russell Frisbie grew up in Branford, where his father had run a successful gristmill.
 He moved to Bridgeport to manage a new branch of the Olds Baking Co. of New Haven.
 Soon he bought the branch and renamed it after himself.

 Frisbie died in 1903 and his son Joseph took over the company.
 He expanded the number of routes from six to 250, opening shops in Hartford, Providence and Poughkeepsie, N.Y.
 By 1956 the Frisbie Pie Company made 80,000 pies a day.

 The pies were sold with the tins, which had a 10-cent deposit.
 According to lore, Frisbie sold pies to Yale, where students started throwing the pie tins upside down on the New Haven Green in the 1920s.
 The sport spread to other New England college campuses.
 Students called it “Frisbee-ing.”

 After Joseph Frisbie died, his widow, Marian Rose Frisbie, along with plant manager Joseph Vaughn, carried on until 1958.
 The Bridgeport factory, now a parking lot, shut down in 1959, and a Worcester, Mass., company called Table Talk bought the rest of the Frisbie pie company.